‘Downton Abbey’ Movie Trailer Teases A Royal Visit

 This week at CinemaCon in Las Vegas, the latest trailer for the Downton Abbey movie was debuted, and it was revealed that the plot of the new film will be based around a royal visit to the estate of Lord and Lady Grantham.

-Slate says that “all hands will be on deck” as it’s announced that King George V and Queen Mary will be visiting Downton Abbey.
-But the year is 1927, and the staff of the English estate has been pared down, so even some old friends like Mr. Carson will be pushed back into service that everything is ship shape and Bristol fashion.
+Slate reports that “all hands will be on deck” as it’s announced that King George V and Queen Mary will be visiting Downton Abbey.
+But the year is 1927, and the staff of the English estate has been pared down, so even some old friends like Mr. Carson will be pushed back into service to make sure that everything is ship-shape and Bristol fashion.

 In the trailer (which is still not available yet to the public), it’s clear that the Great Depression is looming, and Lady Mary is considering walking away from the estate altogether because the tightening of the purse strings is only doing so much to keep the property running.

-Variety says that while the royal visit is an honor, it can’t come at a worse time as life is getting challenging.
+Variety reports that while the royal visit is an honor, it can’t come at a worse time as life is getting challenging.
 Anna Bates, still Lady Mary’s maid, reminds the mother of two that the whole village is relying on Downton for their livelihood.

 “Downton Abbey is the heart of this community and you’re keeping it beating.”